77777kaz77777/documentation-and-cheat-sheets/fedora/Fedora_KDE_GRUB_Btrfs_Advanced.md

-# Fedora KDE - Advanced GRUB Btrfs Configuration & Troubleshooting
+# Advanced fixes and config steps for GRUB and Btrfs integration on Fedora KDE.

 ## 📋 Prerequisites
 Ensure your system meets the following requirements before proceeding: